 Senior Psychologist & Co-founder, Mindarma And The Black Dog Institute

 Dr Sadhbh (Sive) Joyce) is a Senior Psychologist at Mindarma and has experience across clinical, academic and industrial settings.
-She is an External Research Fellow with the Black Dog Institute and an adjunct lecturer at UNSW Medicine.
-Sadhbh has spent over 12 years providing evidence-based therapy to those struggling with anxiety, depression, trauma, bereavement and workplace injury.
-She has worked in inpatient and outpatient settings as well as occupational rehabilitation.
+She is an External Research Fellow with the Black Dog Institute and UNSW Medicine.
+Sadhbh has over 16 years experience working in Mental Health.
+She provides evidence-based therapy to those struggling with anxiety, depression, trauma, bereavement and workplace injury.
+Sadhbh has worked in inpatient and outpatient settings as well as occupational rehabilitation.
 Following her research with first-responders, Sadhbh co-founded Mindarma in 2016 with the aim of bringing evidence-based programs to the workplace.
-This award-winning holistic program teaches practical skills and strategies to help bolster psychological resilience and wellbeing.
-Mindarma has since been adopted as a core workplace mental health initiative by numerous organisations including New South Wales Ambulance, Fire and Rescue NSW, NSW Health, Ambulance Victoria, UNICEF, Reuters, St John Ambulance NT, Corrective Services NSW, Youth Justice NSW, WorkSafe ACT, Mercy Health Services, Department of Fire and Emergency Services WA, UNSW- LAW, Fire and Rescue Victoria, NSW Health Pathology and the NSW Ministry of Health.
+This award-winning holistic program teaches practice skills and strategies to help bolster psychological resilience and wellbeing.
+Mindarma has since been adopted as a core workplace mental health initiative by numerous organisations including Ambulance Victoria, New South Wales Ambulance, Fire and Rescue NSW, NSW Health, UNICEF, Reuters, St John Ambulance NT, Corrective Services NSW, Youth Justice NSW, WorkSafe ACT, TAFE Queensland, Business Victoria, Mercy Health Services, Department of Fire and Emergency Services WA, UNSW- LAW, Queensland Fire and Rescue, Queensland SES, Queensland RFS, NSW Health Pathology and the NSW Ministry of Health.
 You can read more about Sadhbh’s work here.